top of page

 LESMURDIE FALLS PICNIC AREA

 This area has picnic benches and toilet facilities and is at the main car park off Falls Road.
-There is also a large information board and map detailing the different walking tracks.
+There is also a large information board and map detailing the different walking tracks and also giving the geological history of the area.

 LESMURDIE BROOK LOOP TRAIL